TheLartians/Revisited/README.md

 # lars::Visitor

 A C++17 visitor template and inheritance-aware any class.
+Using the acylclic visitor pattern drammatically reduces boilerplate code required for implementing the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern) in C++.

 ## Examples